JoinColony/ColonyFrontEndLivingStandard/codeQuality/index.md

 ### Amplify schema types

-Interfaces and enums for all types defined in the `schema.graphql` (and additional types added during Amplify schema compilation).
+Interfaces and enums for all types defined in the `schema.graphql` (and additional types added during Amplify schema compilation, see [docs](https://docs.amplify.aws/gen1/javascript/build-a-backend/graphqlapi/data-modeling/) for details).
 Note those interfaces will contain ALL possible fields of each object type.
-Apart from enums, entire object types imported from `~gql` should almost never be used (use fragments instead).
+Apart from enums, scalars and input types, entire object types imported from `~gql` should almost never be used (use fragments instead).

 ### Client-side operations and fragments from `graphql/**/*.graphql`